-In most competitive cooking there will be a pantry where you can order some of the basics to help underwrite your costs so you don’t have to buy and entire bottle of white vinegar when all you need is one tablespoon.
+In most competitive cooking there will be a pantry where you can order some of the basics to help underwrite your costs so you don’t have to buy an entire bottle of white vinegar when all you need is one tablespoon.
 Thing is, we’re all human.
 Mistakes could be made, ingredients might not be ready in time or might not be the quantities you need and then you’re off to a bumpy start and if you don’t recover, you’re screwed.

 I took the approach of supplying all of my own ingredients, which was a bit more expensive, but it left nothing to chance.
 Many of the ingredients for my signature burger (the Amazin’ Asian) are specialized but I found them all in one place, the local Asian market in Vegas’s Chinatown.
-This meant hauling heavy bags to the Kenmore Kitchen Arena each day but it was well worth it, because this way if something was missing there was no blame, no yelling, no screaming… just under the breath cursing from my corner.
+This meant hauling heavy bags to the Kenmore Kitchen Arena each day but it was well worth it because this way if something was missing there was no blame, no yelling, no screaming… just under the breath cursing from my corner.

 4) You Don’t Have To Be A Chef To Win

-On several occasions other WFC top ten finalists turned to me and said “I don’t deserve to be here, I’m just a home cook”.
+On several occasions, other WFC top ten finalists turned to me and said “I don’t deserve to be here, I’m just a home cook”.
 Honey, if you’re standing on that stage, you earned it.

-The judges don’t care about your pedigree, they’re marking on execution, appearance and taste – taste being the heaviest weighted category.
+The judges don’t care about your pedigree, they’re marking on execution, appearance, and taste – taste being the heaviest weighted category.
 They’re judging blind, only looking at the number of your turn-in tray, they don’t give a fig if you’re a stay-at-home Mom or a chef with thirty restaurants.
-If your food tastes good, looks good and is well executed you will score well and you will be standing on the top ten stage.
+If your food tastes good, looks good, and is well executed you will score well and you will be standing on the top ten stage.
 Enjoy the moment.

 5) Celebrate Your Success & Champion Others

-Categories like Barbecue, Chili, Bacon and Burger were filled with amazing people who were courteous and sportsmanlike.
+Categories like Barbecue, Chili, Bacon, and Burger were filled with amazing people who were courteous and sportsmanlike.
 There were hugs and high fives, people we’d never met before cheered us on and we did the same for them.

-In end the real competition is within, and it’s measured by how well you met the goals you set for yourself.
-My goal was to make three platters of burgers that were uniquely my own, deeply flavorful, well presented and pushed to performance level by the chef in my life.
+In end, the real competition is within, and it’s measured by how well you met the goals you set for yourself.
+My goal was to make three platters of burgers that were uniquely my own, deeply flavorful, well presented, and pushed to performance level by the chef in my life.
 Perfectionist that I am I can see room for improvement (read more refined plating).
 If there’s a next time I now know where to get good bread in Vegas (Best Buns Bakery supplies most of the boutique burger joints in Vegas).
-Life, it’s a learn as you go type of thing.
+Life, it’s a learn-as-you-go type of thing.

 The best advice I was given is the best advice I now pass on: Be one with the food.
 That was the last thing Ben said to me as I freaked out in our kitchen before grabbing my bags to go.